peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

 * <code>java.io.IOException</code> - An I/O error occurred.

-* <code>java.lang.NullPointerException</code> - The parameter <code>outputStream</code> is
+* <code>java.lang.NullPointerException</code> - The parameter <code>outputStream</code> is null.
- null.

 ### WriteJSONTo
-    public void WriteJSONTo​(java.io.OutputStream outputStream, JSONOptions options) throws java.io.IOException Converts this object to a string in JavaScript Object Notation (JSON) format, as in the ToJSONString method, and writes that string to a data stream in UTF-8, using the given JSON options to control the encoding process.
+    public void WriteJSONTo​(java.io.OutputStream outputStream, JSONOptions options) throws java.io.IOException Converts this object to a string in JavaScript object Notation (JSON) format, as in the ToJSONString method, and writes that string to a data stream in UTF-8, using the given JSON options to control the encoding process.
 If the CBOR object contains CBOR maps, or is a CBOR map, the keys to the map are written out to the JSON string in an undefined order.
-The example code given in <see cref='M:PeterO.Cbor.CBORObject.ToJSONString(&#10;       PeterO.Cbor.JSONOptions)'/>
- can be used to write out certain keys of a CBOR map in a given order to a JSON string.
+The example code given in <see cref='PeterO.Cbor.CBORObject.ToJSONString(&#10; PeterO.Cbor.JSONOptions)'/> can be used to write out certain keys of a CBOR map in a given order to a JSON string.

 **Parameters:**